sandipan-digital-ai/Ansible_workflow/README.md

 ## Github Action Checking:-

-##### 1. After the play book is run successfully, the window with build with ticks on steps is displayed.
+  ###### 1. After the play book is run successfully, the window with build with ticks on steps is displayed.

 ##### 2. The output details are displayed here with to show the successful completion of the tasks as defined:-
-     ######  I.  Set up Job – The workflow action set up is completed successfully
+  ######  I. 	Set up Job – The workflow action set up is completed successfully.
    ###### II.
 Param Container deployment – The param container deployment workflow is initiated successfully.
    ###### III.
 Check out – The checkout confirms the successful installation and availability of Ansible software for further execution
    ######  IV.
 Check ansible version – In this step the ansible version is checked
    ###### V. Echo value – The user input is fetched successfully
    ###### VI.
 Adding timestamp – the timestamp at which the workflow started is generated and is successful in passing the timestamp to the next step
    ###### VII.
 User current time – the current timestamp is extracted in the required format